intob/blackspot/content/en/about.md

 {{< timeline >}}
     This is the first title  title
-    Little subtitle  subtitle
-    This is the first piece of the timeline.  return Second title  title
+    This is the first piece of the timeline.  end Second title  title
-    Second little subtitle  subtitle
-    This is the second paragraph.
+    This is the second paragraph.  end
+    Third piece of the puzzle  title
+    Quite a cool story.  return
+    Cool story bro  title
+    Yeah, this part is really interesting.  end
+    Once upon a time  title
+    There was a man in a can.
 {{< /timeline >}}